-Letter from our Secretary-General Barlas Türkyılmaz
+Letter from the Secretary-General of IELMUN 2018 Barlas Türkyılmaz

 The media landscape as we know it is rapidly changing.
 Nobody could have imagined the times we are currently going through, say, 10 years ago.
 Social media is taking over the world by storm, and the once mighty mainstream media machine is slowly dying, with the endgame not in sight.